danielFloresAng/Google-cloud-foundations/Cloud Computing fundamentals/notes.md

 <!-- what's the cloud? -->

-Cloud computing is a way of using IT that has these five equally important traits" 1.- Customers get computing resources that are on-demand and self-service 2.- Get access to those resources over the internet, from anywhere 3.- The provider of those resources allocates them to users out of that pool 4.- The resources are elastic-which means they can increase or decrease as needed 5.- Customers pay only for what they use, or reserve as they go
+- Cloud computing is a way of using IT that has these five equally important traits:
+  1.- Customers get computing resources that are on-demand and self-service 2.- Get access to those resources over the internet, from anywhere 3.- The provider of those resources allocates them to users out of that pool 4.- The resources are elastic-which means they can increase or decrease as needed 5.- Customers pay only for what they use, or reserve as they go

 Components:

 - Users